 Explore Robben Island

 Robben Island is probably most famous for being a political prison; the one where Nelson Mandela, South Africa’s first democratically elected president, served 18 of his 27 years in jail.
-While you can’t visit in person right now due to the COVID-19 pandemic, you can take a virtual tour.

 Watch the walking tour introduction video below and click here for a full virtual tour.